-- Potent Upstream Agonist: Scar formation is a highly conserved process with many downstream redundancies.
-By turning on the resolution pathway and thereby turning off the proliferation pathway upstream of significant redundancies, Pentraxin-2-based therapeutics offer the potential for a more robust approach to efficacy.
+- Potent Upstream Agonist: Fibrosis, the formation of dysregulated scar tissue, is a highly conserved process with many downstream redundancies in the pathway.
+By turning on a resolution pathway and thereby turning off the proliferation pathway upstream of significant redundancies, Pentraxin-2-based therapeutics offer the potential for a more robust approach to efficacy.
 In contrast, most competitive approaches target single downstream enzymes or cytokine targets, making it difficult to achieve efficacy without combination therapy.

-- Specificity: Pentraxin-2's natural homing mechanism targets the damaged tissue microenvironment, ensuring that the drug effect only occurs in areas of disease.
+- Specificity: Pentraxin-2's natural mechanism of action involves specificity that targets activity to the damaged tissue microenvironment, ensuring that the drug effect occurs in areas of disease.
 Less specific approaches could lead to unintended side-effects and toxicity.

 - Potential to Reverse Fibrosis and Recover Function: By simultaneously promoting resolution and turning off the proliferation pathway, Pentraxin-2-based therapeutics offer the potential to break down scar tissue and promote recovery of organ function.
-Preclinical results have demonstrated the ability to reverse fibrosis – this reversal of fibrosis is possible due to the promotion of factors in the resolution pathway such as enzymes that break down the extracellular matrix in fibrotic tissue.
+Preclinical results have demonstrated the ability to reverse fibrosis.
+Such reversal of fibrosis is possible due to the promotion of factors in the resolution pathway such as enzymes that break down the extracellular matrix that comprise the scar tissue in fibrotic tissue.